Skip to main content

 warning

-Pay close attention to apps with permissions involving email, file access, or directory data.
-These represent the highest data exposure risk and should be reviewed during every security audit.
+Apps with email, file access, or directory data permissions represent the highest data exposure risk.
+Review these every security audit cycle.

 Users Who Granted Permissions